 Can a Parent Be Denied Visitation or Only Receive Supervised Visitation Rights?

-At all times, the family court is interested in doing what is for the child.
+At all times, the family court is interested in doing what is best for the child.
 That can mean the denial of visitation privileges to a parent or other party seeking visitation rights.
 Typically, the court will take this action when there is evidence that the child would be harmed in some way by the interaction.

 For example, if there is evidence that a non-custodial parent physically or emotionally abused the child, the family court can deny visitation.
 If the abuse is discovered after a visitation plan is already in place, the court will review a petition to amend the custody and visitation terms.